Bookmie-Devs/CssSystemBackend/README.md

 - After the account is already in the database, the President or the system administrator will then assign the neccesary permissions and groups to that account depending on their appointement or executive role
 - allowing the user to log into the admin side as staff and start working right away.

-### **Account Misuse:**

-- If an account or position is misused, the President can deactivate the account (not delete it).
-The account can be reactivated after careful consideration.

 ---

 ## Academics and Resources